nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 Below is the example usage scenario and the step-by-step flow of the suggest command.

-Step 1: The user launches Trackermon and is presented with a list of all shows retrieved from local storage trackermon.json.
+Step 1: The user launches Trackermon and is presented with a list of all shows retrieved from local storage `trackermon.json`.

-Step 2: The user executes suggest command to get a random show from the currently displayed list of shows.
+Step 2: The user executes the suggest command to get a random show from the currently displayed list of shows.

-Step 3: The suggest command will then check to ensure that the current displayed list of shows contains two or more shows.
+Step 3: The suggest command will then check to ensure that the currently displayed list of shows contains two or more shows.

-Step 4: In the event that there is no show or one show currently being displayed, Trackermon would return an error message.
-Else, a random show would then be selected from the currently displayed list of shows.
+Step 4: In the event that there are no shows or only one show currently being displayed, Trackermon will return an error message.
+Else, a random show will then be selected from the currently displayed list of shows.

-Step 5: Model#updateFilteredShowList will then be called and model will be updated with the random show.
+Step 5: `Model#updateFilteredShowList` will then be called and `Model` will be updated with the selected show.

 #### Design considerations:

 - **Alternative 1 (current choice):** Returns a random show from the currently displayed list.
   - Pros: - Simple and easy to use.
   - Cons: - If the user wants to get another suggestion, they have to call the list command to get a full list of shows again.

 - **Alternative 2 :** Returns a random show from the list of all shows currently in Trackermon.
   - Pros: - If the user wants to get another suggestion, they can just call suggest another time.
-  - Cons: - Users are unable to get a suggestion from a filtered list of show.
+  - Cons: - Users are unable to get a suggestion from a filtered list of shows.

 [return to top <img src="images/toc-icon.png" width="25px">](#table-of-contents)